 The fact that you do not feel the effect can have several reasons:

 - Long-term effects occur over weeks and months.
 The human organism is in the constant process of rebuilding, and when some parameters of cell behavior change, it may take many months for it to be reflected in the re-engineering of tissue systems.
 Ginseng may begin to improve capillary growth some days after you start taking it, but it takes months to improve your blood vessel organs.
 Although ginseng suppresses inflammation of the joints , it takes a long time before the damaged tissue recovers.
-Although ginseng reassures microglia in the brain and macrophages on the inner walls of the vessels, it takes a long time to do so by reducing neuronal death and a significant slowing down of atherosclerosis .
+Although ginseng reassures microglia in the brain and macrophages on the internal walls of the vessels, it takes a long time to do so by reducing neuronal death and significantly slowing down atherosclerosis .

 However, the dose of 3 slices may not be high enough to distinguish ginseng from natural mood swings and performance.
 You know, many people feel the doses of more than 3 slices too high, so I did not want to recommend larger doses.
-To tell the truth, as far as I am concerned, I do not feel anything like myself with my 90kg live weight at a dose of 3 slices.
+To tell the truth, as far as I am concerned, I do not feel anything with my 90kg live weight at a dose of 3 slices.
 In a dose of 15 slices, the effects (for me) are not overlooked, I recommend a high dose but I did not allow.

 3. Ginseng is an adaptogen ...